Weston Historical Museum

 Washington and Thomas streets.

-Adam and Grace first lived within the city but
+Adam and Grace first lived within the city but later

-for them on a farm one mile west of Weston.
+them on a farm one mile west of Weston.
 The

 Durkes farm was something of a mecca for the